Madam and Her Madam Summary & Analysis | Langston Hughes | Neb Compulsory English Class 9 by Suraj Bhatt

 Madam and Her Madam by Langston Hughes

-The poem "Madam and Her Madam" is quite ironic poem that has been composed by the American poet Langston Hughes.
+The poem "Madam and Her Madam" is quite ironic and was composed by the American poet Langston Hughes.
 This poem is about a maid and her madam.
 There are altogether six different stanzas in this poem.
 There are two main characters in this poem.

-In the humorous last stanza, Alberta states that her employer probably loves her, but that she doesn't return the sentiment.
+In the humorous last stanza, Alberta states that her employer probably loves her but that she doesn't return the sentiment.
 In fact, she says, "I'll be dogged if I love you."
 The speaker has a satirical tone here.
-She thinks that if there is so love between her and her madam, she will cease to function in matter of doing her tasks in the house.
-Here, she feels right to be away from the concept of love of her madam.
+She thinks that if there is so much love between her and her madam, she will cease to function in terms of doing her tasks in the house.
+Here, she feels right to be away from the concept of love for her madam.
 For her, her madam's love is a kind of burden.
 She knows very well that this particular love of her madam towards her is directly connected to her and her tasks in the house.

-This shows the bitter reality of racism in the past where black servants, as well as maids, had to do hard labour in the white people's houses.
-The system of slavery during 1967 was quite illegal but most black people were working in white people's houses.
+This shows the bitter reality of racism in the past, where black servants, as well as maids, had to do hard labour in white people's houses.
+The system of slavery during 1967 was quite illegal, but most black people were working in white people's houses.
 The white people used to treat their black workers in a very polite way to make them work hard.
 Black people had to work hard and perform their best for their masters.
-The slavery system was abolished but the life of black people was the same as before.
+The slavery system was abolished, but the lives of black people were the same as before.

 A. Match the following words/phrases in column A with their meanings in column B.